Montcalm (federal electoral district)

 In the 2004 election, the Bloc Québécois won a larger percentage of the vote than in any other riding, with 71% of the vote.
 It held the seat until 2011, when it was defeated by the NDP.

 Geography

 The riding is located to the northeast of the Montreal region, in the Quebec region of Lanaudière.
 It consists of the Montcalm RCM, the city of Mascouche, and the districts of La Plaine and Lachenaie in the city of Terrebonne.

-The neighbouring ridings are Joliette, Repentigny, La Pointe-de-l'Île, Honoré-Mercier, Alfred-Pellan, Terrebonne—Blainville, and Rivière-du-Nord.
+The neighbouring ridings are Joliette, Repentigny, La Pointe-de-l'Île, Honoré-Mercier, Alfred-Pellan, Terrebonne, and Rivière-du-Nord.